 For the well-being of all members of the school community, it is vital that assessments are carefully scheduled across the school year.
 This requires the maintenance of an assessment calendar for each year group in ManageBac.
-Managebac is a software tool designed to help students develop the self-management skills they need to succeed academically, and it can enable this by providing visibility of all planned assessments.
 At the same time, it ensures members of the school community can keep track of the dynamic and rigorous goals in both the MYP and DP years thus helping them to support students to cope with planning and preparation for the work that is expected of them.

 To ensure clarity for all members of the school community, it is important that the following agreements are upheld when using ManageBac: